Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: CRN transformations

 } \opt{sub,final}{ $A + B \rxn^2 C + W + W$, $C + K \rxn^{0.6} A + B + K.$ }

-Intuitively, $W$ is an inert waste species and does not affect the dynamics of the CRN. $K$ has constant count, so its presence has a constant effect on each reaction's propensity over the course of a batch, which is accounted for by modifying rate constants. $k_0$ represents the count of $K$ that will be added to the original CRN configuration for simulation.
+In summary: $W$ is an inert (i.e., not a reactant anywhere) ``waste'' species, so does not affect the dynamics of the CRN. $K$ has constant count, so its presence has a constant effect on each reaction's propensity over the course of a batch, which is accounted for by modifying rate constants. $k_0$ represents the count of $K$ that will be added to the original CRN configuration for simulation.
 We require $k_0 \geq \ord(\mathcal C)$ for simplicity.
 Choosing $k_0 \in \Theta(n)$ yields the simplest asymptotic analysis, and is a reasonable practical choice.